OmarIsmailAbdelrahman/Speaker-Diarization/README.md

   - Set the length of time each speaker is heard.
   - Adjust the likelihood and extent of speaker overlap.
   - applying dynamic range compression to improve the clarity and quality of the audio.
-- **Used Dataset**: We use the SADA صدى dataset that exceeds 600 hours of Arabic audio recordings, it is used for measuring the performance of our diarization system.
+- **Used Dataset**: We use the SADA صدى[4] dataset that exceeds 600 hours of Arabic audio recordings, it is used for measuring the performance of our diarization system.

 ## References
 [1] S. Wang, Z. Chen, B. Han, H. Wang, C. Liang, B. Zhang, X. Xiang, W. Ding, J. Rohdin, A. Silnova, Y. Qian, and H. Li, "Advancing speaker embedding learning: Wespeaker toolkit for production first-line systems," *Neurocomputing*, vol. 559, pp. 125892, 2023.
 Available: [https://doi.org/10.1016/j.specom.2024.103104](https://doi.org/10.1016/j.specom.2024.103104).